softveda/aws-terraform-workshop/lab02/README.md

 To perform this Lab you will create a new account in [Terraform Enterprise trial account](https://app.terraform.io/account/new), and create your own Organization within Terraform Enterprise.

-This lab is for use with a student's own AWS credentials and is intended to run on Terraform Enterprise, however, this lab can also be run locally, see [local.md](local.md) for steps.
+This lab is for use with a student's own AWS credentials and is intended to run on Terraform Enterprise.
+HashiCorp training students will be provided with Lab AWS credentials.

 The Terraform configuration in this directory will provision one or more AWS EC2 instances and deploy an example Go application.
 To install the application, Terraform will generate a RSA SSH public and private key pair by Terraform using the Terraform [tls_private_key](https://www.terraform.io/docs/providers/tls/r/private_key.html) provider.